cadia-lvl/ss_asr/README.md

 ## A semi-supervised sequence-to-sequence ASR model
 A PyTorch implementation of the model proposed in [A Semi-Supervised Approach to Automatic Speech Recognition Training For the Icelandic Language](thesis.pdf)

-## Architecture
-Blablabla

-* `src/lm.py`: The character level language model
-* `src/asr.py`: The baseline ASR, similar to _Listen, Attend & Spell_.
-* `src/text_autoencoder.py`: The `forward()` of the whole autoencoder as well as the architecture of the encoder.
-* `src/speech_autoencoder.py`: The `forward()` of the whole autoencoder as well as the architecture of the utterance level encoder and the decoder.
-* `src/discriminator.py`: The simple FF discriminator used for adversarial training.

 ## Setup
 Install dependencies using `pip install -r requirements.txt` The most notable dependencies here are